MathematicalMedicine/PenetranceEstimator/README.md

 * Python 3.7 or higher
 * PyQt5
+* seaborn (and thus matplotlib)
-* matplotlib
+* pandas

 Operation
 ---------

 1. Start the program by running `python3 PenEstApp`.
-2. Select which model for calculating _f-tilde_ is desired.
+2. Enter in values for presented variables as desired.
-3. Enter in values for _alpha_, _beta_, and _s_ as desired.
-If multiple possible values (for plotting along the X-axis) are desired, this can be done by providing a comma-separated list.
-Only one variable may have multiple values at any given time.
-4. Press the "Refresh Plot" button.
+3. Press the "Refresh Plot" button.

 Statistics may be saved to a plain text file using the "Save statistics to file" button.
 There is also a self-explanatory "Save plot image to file" button.